IsaiahLeiva/fs-journal/notes/10-vue.md

 Controllers will be done away with and we will have components instead now.

 You can create small localized components and inject them in together with Vue.

+Router-view is referring to the router to tell which page to load.